 Vitamin B12

-Reviewed by: HU Medical Review Board | Last reviewed: August 2023
+Reviewed by: HU Medical Review Board | Last reviewed: October 2024 | Last updated: November 2024

 Inflammatory bowel disease (IBD) is a condition in which chronic inflammation in the digestive tract can cause a range of different symptoms and complications, depending on where in the digestive tract the inflammation is located.
 The two main forms of IBD are Crohn’s disease (CD) and ulcerative colitis (UC).
 UC can affect the colon (large intestine) and rectum, and CD can cause inflammation and damage anywhere along the digestive tract from the mouth to the anus.

-The primary role of the digestive system is to absorb nutrients from the food that a person eats, so that the nutrients can be transformed into energy that fuels all of the other important processes in the body.
+The primary role of the digestive system is to absorb nutrients from the food that a person eats so the nutrients can be transformed into energy that fuels all of the other important processes in the body.
 The digestive process mainly occurs in the small intestine.
 While either form of IBD can affect how a person’s digestive system absorbs important nutrients from food, this is particularly a concern for people with CD.
 For this reason, people with CD are monitored by healthcare providers to make sure that their bodies have enough of these essential nutrients, including one called vitamin B12.1

 What is vitamin B12?

 Vitamin B12 is an essential part of what is called the B-vitamin complex.
 This complex includes eight vitamins, which are nutrients that play an important part in the body’s ability to convert food into energy.
 Vitamin B12 is “water soluble.”
 This means that it disintegrates in water, causing any excess amount of the vitamin to be expelled through the urine.
-Vitamin B12 is found in common foods such as fish, meat, eggs and dairy products.2
+Vitamin B12 is found in common foods such as fish, meat, eggs, and dairy products.2

 How is vitamin B12 related to inflammatory bowel disease?